descoped/fastapi-testing/README.md

 ## Key Components

-### TestServer
+### AsyncTestServer

-The `TestServer` class is the core component that manages the lifecycle of your test FastAPI application:
+The `AsyncTestServer` class is the core component that manages the lifecycle of your test FastAPI application:

 ```python
 from fastapi_testing import AsyncTestServer